Wildscreen: Wildscreen ARK (Formerly ARKive)

+The new nature education platform, Wildscreen ARK, was launched in February 2024.
+It has been designed to connect and engage teenagers with nature and the natural world, utilizing UK nature video and photo content alongside educational resources.
+During the first year of the project, a local Youth Film and Photography Competition was launched for young people from the West of England region, in collaboration with the West of England Combined Authority.

+Wildscreen Exchange

-In May 2015 Wildscreen launched their newest initiative, Wildscreen Exchange.
+In May 2015 Wildscreen launched Wildscreen Exchange.
 This conservation initiative provides conservation organisations with access to images, videos and expertise.
 Wildscreen Exchange contains over 28,000 images and many hours of video that are being used all over the world for campaigns, education resources, community outreach, fundraising and online.

 Management

-Wildscreen is a registered charity under English law, governed by a board of 17 independent trustees, chaired by Dick Emery OBE, former CEO of UKTV.
+Wildscreen is a registered charity under English law, governed by a board of 10 independent trustees, chaired by Laura Marshall, co-founder and CEO of Icon Films.
+The chief executive is Lucie Muir, appointed in 2015.

-The chief executive is Richard Edwards, appointed in March 2011 to succeed Harriet Nimmo, who stepped down in January that year after 13 years with the charity, seven in the CEO role.
-Despite moving to South Africa, Nimmo retains a connection with the charity, in the advisory role of Wildscreen Strategic Director.

-For the period April 2009 – March 2010 (which was a non-festival year for the biennial Wildscreen Festival), the charity's income was declared as £1,409,722, with expenditure of £1,417,362.

 Wildscreen is a founder member of the Bristol Natural History Consortium, set up in 2004.